uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/sending-a-rocket-to-mars.md

 Teacher: Remember Tester, it’s your job to find any "bugs" in my program.
 A bug is when my program isn’t doing what was expected.
-Your job is to draw a line under the piece of code where they notice the instructions seem to be going wrong.
+Your job is to draw a line under the piece of code where you notice the instructions seem to be going wrong.
 You can stop the Bot at the point that you think there is a bug.

 **Tester** then reads the instructions in the program off the board and the Bot executes them as they are read.